jon-jacky/PyModel/samples/Socket/README.md

 [*select_simulator*](select_simulator.py) modules are replacements for the Python standard library *socket* and *select* modules to use with the PyModel socket sample, to demonstrate nondeterminism and blocking even with small messages.
 The simulated socket here may nondeterministically send or receive just part of the message, no matter how short the message (even just two characters).

-The simulated socket here blocks on *send* when the buffer is full, and blocks on *recv* when the buffer is empty.
-The buffer can be made very small, by assigning the bufsize variable.
-The default bufsize is 3 characters.

 To use this simulator, just put *socket_simulator.py* in the same directory with your PyModel socket steppers and rename it (or symlink